zkapic/A-complete-web-application-built-for-managing-a-high-school-library./README.md

-# 📚 Library Management System – "biblioteka_gimnazija"
+# 📚 Library Management System

 A complete web application built for managing a high school library.
 The system allows managing books, students, employees, and book rentals/returns.